Randall & Aubin | Soho’s Legendary Seafood Spot

-The menu gives a welcome nod to British produce with hand-picked Devon crab, a bouillabaisse made with mixed West Country fish, plenty of langoustines, lobsters, and oysters on ice in the huge bar you’ll see as you enter.
+Randall & Aubin’s menu tips its cap to British produce with hand-picked Devon crab, a bouillabaisse made with mixed West Country fish, plenty of langoustines, lobsters, and oysters on ice in the huge bar you’ll see as you enter.

-If for some weird reason you don’t want seafood, then you can spring for pork and lamb dishes using meat from Aubrey Allen of Leamington Spa (butcher to Her Majesty The Queen).
-The dessert menu is compact but a few of the old favourites are present.
-The banoffee Eton mess, sticky date pudding or chocolate fudge cake are bound to end the meal on a reassuringly indulgent note.
+If for some weird reason you’re here but you don’t want seafood, then you can spring for dishes with meat from Aubrey Allen of Leamington Spa (butcher to the royal family).
+The dessert menu is compact, but a few of the old favourites are present: the sticky toffee pudding or apple crumble tart are bound to end the meal on a reassuringly indulgent note.

-They have only about nine bubblies, but it’s a very well manicured list; there’s a house variety from Sussex, and they even have their own label (made entirely from black grapes, it’s the real deal).
+Randall & Aubin has only about ten bubblies, but it’s a very well manicured list; there’s a house variety from Sussex, and they even have their own label (made entirely from black grapes, it’s the real deal).